Venezuela: Biodiversity and conservation

-Among plants of Venezuela, over 25,000 species of orchids are found in the country's cloud forest and lowland rainforest ecosystems.
+Among plants, over 25,000 species of orchids are found in the cloud forest and lowland rainforest ecosystems.
 These include the flor de mayo orchid (Cattleya mossiae), the national flower.
-Venezuela's national tree is the araguaney.
-The tops of the tepuis are also home to several carnivorous plants including the marsh pitcher plant, Heliamphora, and the insectivorous bromeliad, Brocchinia reducta.
+The national tree is the araguaney.
+The tops of the tepuis are home to several carnivorous plants including the marsh pitcher plant, Heliamphora, and the insectivorous bromeliad, Brocchinia reducta.

 Venezuela is among the top 20 countries in terms of endemism.
 Among its animals, 23% of reptilian and 50% of amphibian species, including the Trinidad poison frog, are endemic.
-Although the available information is still very small, a first effort has been made to estimate the number of fungal species endemic to Venezuela: 1334 species of fungi have been tentatively identified as possibly endemic.
-Some 38% of the over 21,000 plant species known from Venezuela are unique to the country.
+1,334 species of fungi have been tentatively identified as endemic.
+Some 38% of the plant species are unique to the country.

 Venezuela is one of the 10 most biodiverse countries on the planet, yet it is one of the leaders of deforestation due to economic and political factors.
 Each year, roughly 287,600 hectares of forest are permanently destroyed, and other areas are degraded by mining, oil extraction, and logging.
 Between 1990 and 2005, Venezuela officially lost 8.3% of its forest cover, which is about 4.3 million ha.
 In response, federal protections for critical habitat were implemented.
 For example, 20% to 33% of forested land is protected.
 Venezuela's biosphere reserve is part of the World Network of Biosphere Reserves.
 Five wetlands are registered under the Ramsar Convention.

-In 2003, 70% of Venezuela's land was under conservation management in over 200 protected areas, including 43 national parks.
-Venezuela's 43 national parks include Canaima National Park, Morrocoy National Park, and Mochima National Park.
-In the far south is a reserve for the country's Yanomami tribes.
+In 2003, 70% of Venezuela's land was under conservation management in over 200 protected areas, including 43 national parks such as Canaima National Park, Morrocoy National Park, and Mochima National Park.
+In the far south is a reserve for the Yanomami tribes.
 Covering 32000 sqmi, the area is off-limits to farmers, miners, and all non-Yanomami settlers.

 Valencia Lake, formerly praised by Alexander von Humboldt for its beauty, is massively polluted due to the countless sewage systems pouring residuals.

-Venezuela was one of the few countries that did not enter an INDC at COP21.
+Venezuela was one of the few countries that did not enter a nationally determined contribution at the 2015 United Nations Climate Change Conference.
 Many terrestrial ecosystems are considered endangered, specially the dry forest in the northern regions of the country and the coral reefs in the Caribbean coast.

-There are 105 protected areas in Venezuela, which cover around 26% of the country's continental, marine and insular surface.